mwbowers/mwbowers.github.io/examples/sunfarm/enhance-logo-branding.md

 The structural design of our Logo Horizontal Banner is:

-1. A divison horizontal with a green background (`logo-banner` style).
+1. A division horizontal with a green background (`logo-banner` style).
 2. Inside that division, the image with some padding on the left (`logo` style).
 2. Next to the image (on the same 'line'), a division with the two legends.
-Notice how this divison is overlapped on the image such that it appears part of it (`logo-text` style).
+Notice how this division is overlapped on the image such that it appears part of it (`logo-text` style).

 Or in `HTML` syntax: